prototypefund/Digital_Bargeld-docs/wireformats.rst

 The Single Euro Payments Area (SEPA) [#sepa]_ is a regulation for electronic payments.
 Since its adoption in 2012, all of the banks in the Eurozone and some banks in other countries adhere to this standard for sending and receiving payments.
-Note that the currency of the transfer will (currently) always be *EURO*.
+Note that the currency of the transfer will (currently) always be *EUR*.
 In case the receiving account is in a currency other than EURO, the receiving bank may covert the amount into that currency; currency exchange charges may be levied by the receiving bank.

-For the merchant to receive deposits through SEPA, the deposit request must contain a JSON object with the following fields:
+For the merchant to receive deposits through SEPA, the deposit request must follow the payto:// specification for SEPA:

-  ..
-The following are taken from Page 33, SEPA_SCT.pdf .

-  * `type`: the string constant `"sepa"`
-  * `iban`: the International Bank Account Number (IBAN) of the account of the beneficiary
-  * `name`: the name of the beneficiary
-  * `bic`: the Bank Identification Code (BIC) code of the beneficiary's bank
-  * `salt`: random salt (used to make brute-forcing the hash harder)

-The JSON object may optionally contain:
-  * `address`: the address of the Beneficiary
+  *  payto://sepa/IBAN

-The implementation of the SEPA plugin is currently incomplete.
+The implementation of the @code{ebics} plugin which is envisioned to support the @code{sepa} method is currently incomplete.
 Specifically, we need a working implementation of `libebics` which is a sub-project trying to implement the EBICS [#ebics]_ standard.

 .. [#sepa] SEPA - Single Euro Payments Area:
            http://www.ecb.europa.eu/paym/sepa/html/index.en.html
 .. [#ebics] EBCIS - European Banking Computer Interface Standard